EllinorHenriksson/IoT/README.md

 # Assignment - Internet of Things

 Hardware and sensors are constantly added to our lives.
 Sensors produce data, data that often need to be collected and analyzed.
 Having a basic knowledge of IoT protocols opens many doors for exciting projects as a web developer.
 This assignment aims to create a thing that connects to the web, a Web Thing.
+IOT 2023

 ## Description